The $8 Billion Diversity Consulting Industry's ROI Problem

-The US diversity consulting market generates $8 billion annually.
-The foundational academic research on which interventions actually move representation numbers shows most of what gets sold doesn't work.
+The US diversity consulting market generates $8B annually.
+The research on what actually moves representation shows most of what's sold doesn't work.

 Key Findings

-- Mandatory diversity training, the most commonly purchased DEI intervention, shows no statistically significant positive effect on management diversity in the Dobbin/Kalev 30-year longitudinal study of over 800 US companies
+- Mandatory diversity training, the most commonly purchased DEI intervention, shows no statistically significant positive effect on management diversity in the Dobbin/Kalev 30-year longitudinal study of over 800 US companies.

-- Grievance procedures (HR complaint mechanisms) showed negative effects on diversity among some groups in the same study
+- Grievance procedures (HR complaint mechanisms) showed negative effects on diversity among some groups in the same study.

-- Interventions that do show positive effects: voluntary mentoring programs, self-managed work teams, and diversity task forces with embedded accountability
+- Interventions that do show positive effects: voluntary mentoring programs, self-managed work teams, and diversity task forces with embedded accountability.

-- The diversity consulting market was estimated at $8-9 billion annually in 2024 by IBISWorld — up from $3.4 billion in 2014
+- The diversity consulting market was estimated at $8-9 billion annually in 2024 by IBISWorld, up from $3.4 billion in 2014.

-- Most DEI consulting contracts do not include outcome metrics or accountability for representation change
+- Most DEI consulting contracts do not include outcome metrics or accountability for representation change.

 The Research